randyfortier/CSCI4100U_Examples/README.md

 ## Getting Started

 Each directory contains a separate project.
-To open this project, choose Open Project in Android Studio and navigate to the folder for the example you wish to investigate.
+To open this project, open the folder in Visual Studio code.
+To run this project, use the 'flutter run' command.

 ## How Will This Work?